Wheels of change

 Having survived the worldwide economic crisis, which resulted in high-profile bailouts and sharply reduced consumer demand, car companies face many new challenges.
 The pace of globalization has intensified and global sourcing has become imperative.
 At the same time, car companies see great potential in developing regions such as China and India as their consumer markets grow rapidly.

 With financing tighter, automotive companies recognize the need to make acquisitions and cement partnerships that expand and enhance their product lines.
 Many manufacturers are pinning their futures on smaller, more fuel-efficient cars as well as electric automobiles.
-According to Pike Research, the worldwide market for all vehicles will grow about four percent per year over the next six years.
-During that same time frame, the electric vehicle market is expected to expand at a rate of nearly 20 percent.

 Driving branding forward